-Whether you have a longstanding connection or are working with someone new, it’s important to formalise your partnership to structure all future collaboration.
+Whether you have a longstanding connection or are working with someone new, it’s important to formalise your partnership allowing space for developing future collaboration.

 A partnership agreement, for example, will help you set clear roles and expectations, and define your objectives.

-Here are our tips and guidance for establishing your partnership and setting a framework for your collaboration.
+Here are our tips and guidance for establishing your partnership and setting a framework for working together.

 Our guiding principles